mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

   * The universal mode guarantees that all SELECT statements always see the latest observable transaction state on a database cluster.
-The basis of this is the `@@gtid_current_pos` variable which is read from the current primary server before each read.
+The basis of this is the `@@gtid_binlog_pos` variable which is read from the current primary server before each read.
 This guarantees that if a transaction was visible at the time the read is received by readwritesplit, the transaction is guaranteed to be complete on the replica server where the read is done.
+Versions 23.02.13 and older used `@@gtid_current_pos` as the GTID value ([MXS-5588](https://jira.mariadb.org/browse/MXS-5588)) but this caused problems with Galera clusters.

     This mode is the most consistent of all the modes.
 It provides consistency regardless of where a write originated from but it comes at the cost of